+Selected frequency block (minimum requirement): The lower and upper frequency boundaries of the in-block emissions of the WSD.
+It should be noted that a WSD may transmit over multiple, non-contiguous, whole DTT channels or fractions of DTT channels.

+Actual transmit power (minimum requirement): The maximum in-block transmit power that the WSD actually radiates in the selected frequency block.

-Device type (minimum requirement): Providing information about the type of device, such as the device class will allow information to be returned according to device capabilities and interference characteristics.
-The database could then take into account its known transmission parameters in returning appropriate frequencies and allowed maximum transmission power.
-Different classes of devices, with different technical characteristics, can exhibit different interference characteristics (e.g. antenna type, antenna height, type of technology and modulation) allowing different e.i.r.p. limits.
+Device class (minimum requirement): Providing information about the type of device, such as the device class (e.g. fixed or portable, outdoor or indoor) will allow information to be returned according to device capabilities and interference characteristics.
+The database could then take into account device class’ known transmission parameters in returning appropriate frequencies and allowed maximum transmission power.
+Different classes of devices, with different technical characteristics, can exhibit different interference characteristics (e.g. ACLR, antenna type, antenna height) allowing different e.i.r.p. limits.
+Defining device classes and their characteristics is a topic for standardization.

+Device technology identifier (minimum requirement): The technology identifier would enable the database to use technology-specific protection ratios, and would also be helpful in informing the database with regards to the broad time-frequency structure of the WSD signals.
 For example, devices classes which would have good out-of-band emission characteristics might be able to transmit with higher power levels on some frequencies and/or locations.
-Defining device classes and their characteristics is a topic for standardization.

-Device ID/model (device model – minimum requirement, device ID – optional requirement): This information would be important e.g. in tracing reports of interferences and to potentially exclude certain devices/models.
+Device model/ID (device model – minimum requirement, device ID – optional requirement): This information would be important e.g. in tracing reports of interferences and to potentially exclude certain devices/models.
 Applications of the latter would be e.g. reported causes of interferences or information that this particular model would not be able to adjust its sensing method to the new technology of the potential victim.
 On the other hand, a device ID may allow tracing of individual devices and monitoring user behaviour, causing potential privacy problems.

 Expected area of operation (optional): The device could opt for downloading the information for an area.
 For example, if the device was aware of its speed of movement it might opt for a small radius in the case it was moving slowly or a larger radius when moving quickly.
 The area could also be defined as a polygon instead of a circle with a given radius.
 In the optimum case a moving device would not ask for frequency information in a large circle around it, but for an area towards the direction of the movement.
-This information is strongly related to the time interval the information by the database is valid.
+This information is strongly related to the time interval the frequency information of the WSD is valid.
 Being able to query the database for an area might also be relevant in some cases of master-slave operation.

+Device elevation (optional): Antenna height above ground level.

+Antenna angular discrimination (optional, for a fixed device): This can be specified as relevant gain (in dB) at specific intervals (in degrees) in absolute azimuth and elevation.
+Where multiple antennas are involved, the angular discrimination must apply to the combined emissions from the antennas.

+Antenna polarisation (optional, for a fixed device): This can be specified as either horizontal polarisation, vertical polarisation or slant (± 45 degrees) polarisation.